po1sigala/live/01-Class-Content/18-NoSQL-dev/01-Activities/06-Stu_Update-Delete/README.md

-# 🏗️ Update and Delete Data with MongoDB JS
+# 🏗️ Delete Data with MongoDB JS

 Work with a partner to implement the following user story: